sm3131/work-day-scheduler/README.md

 # Credit / Contribution

-This project contained starter code from ____________ which provided the html and css files.
-These files provided a general structure and style for the calendar but the majority of the html was created by myself, Sammi Moore.
+This project was developed from some initial starter code provided by Xandromus ([GitHub Link](https://github.com/coding-boot-camp/super-disco)), which included html and css files.
+These files provided a general structure and style for the calendar, but the majority of the html was created by myself, Sammi Moore.
 Also all of the javascript was created by myself.
-So ultimately all of the functionality was developed by me through the use of jQuery within javascript.
-The styling was also a combination of starter code css, my own css, and bootstrap.
+Ultimately all of the functionality was developed by me through the use of javascript, jQuery, and moment.js.
+The project styling was also a combination of starter code css, my own css, and bootstrap.